JeffJetton/greenclust/README.md

 The `greenclust` package implements a method of grouping/clustering the categories of a contingency table in a way that preserves as much of the original variance as possible.
 It is well-suited for reducing the number of levels of a categorical feature in logistic regression (or any other model having a categorical outcome), while still maintaining some degree of explanatory power.

 It does this by iteratively collapsing the rows two at a time, similar to other agglomerative hierarchical clustering methods.
 At each step, it selects the pair of rows whose combination results in a new table with the smallest loss of chi-squared.
-This process is often refered to "Greenacre's Method", particularly in the SAS community, after statistician Michael J. Greenace.
+This process is often refered to "Greenacre's Method", particularly in the SAS community, after statistician Michael J. Greenacre.

 The returned object is an extended version of the [`hclust`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/hclust.html) object used in the [`stats`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/stats-package.html) package and can be used similarly (plotted as a dendrogram, cut, etc.).
 Additional functions are provided in the package for automatic cutting and diagnostic plotting.